 The committee is not authorized to reprimand or otherwise take disciplinary action against the instructor.
 Evidence put before the committee shall be admissible in any disciplinary proceedings that may thereafter be undertaken against the instructor, but the disciplinary body shall make an independent determination of whether that evidence and any other information before that body constitutes sufficient proof of the conduct charged.

 None of the established procedures available to the instructor to raise grievances before the Faculty Advisory Committee or alleged violations of academic freedom before the Senate Committee on Academic Freedom and Tenure shall be abridged or affected by the actions of the committee.

-If the academic unit involved fails to follow the procedures outlined in this section, the student may file an appeal within 30 days to the dean of the college.
+If the academic unit involved fails to follow the procedures outlined in this section, the student may file an appeal within 30 days to the dean of the college or school in which the offering department is housed.
 If the dean (or dean’s designee) finds that the academic unit failed to follow the procedures outlined in this section, the student shall be entitled to a new hearing in compliance with this section.